What is an ecological restoration program?

 Click here to learn about the project

 ALSS plan and activities concerning the Persian Leopard Habitat Restoration

-Initially, it should be mentioned that ALSS Habitat Restoration Program is a continuous and long-term program.
+Initially, it should be mentioned that ALSS Habitat Restoration Program (which is the first project of its kind in Iran) is a continuous and long-term program.
 Therefore, various aspects of habitat restoration will be addressed in each phase.
 Meanwhile, one of the first pilot sites we selected during the past years with respect to habitat-related plans is located in northeastern Iran.
 In this particular site, we already conducted:

 - Field studies are conducted that also led us to the ground validation of our MaxEnt potential habitat distribution models developed for this area (Download Manuscript)

-- We trained local coordinators with respect to: (1) the field monitoring techniques concerning the habitat quality and status on one hand and (2) involvement of local communities on the other hand (see the project)
+- We trained local coordinators with respect to (1) the field monitoring techniques concerning the habitat quality and status on one hand and (2) the involvement of local communities on the other hand (see the project)

 - We conducted baseline surveys and our innovative monitoring scheme is first established in this area (see the project)

 - Recently a local group namely Hazaz is established in this area which is in relation to the ALSS habitat monitoring scheme.
 As such, the financial mechanism to support habitat-related activities to ensure the sustainability of the outcomes is already available.